-Urinary stress incontinence occurs when an activity, such as coughing or sneezing, causes a small amount of urine to leak from the urethra, which is the tube urine passes through.
+Urinary stress incontinence occurs when an activity such as coughing, sneezing, or exercising causes a small amount of urine to leak from the urethra, which is the tube urine passes through.
 Stress incontinence (SI) is the most common type of incontinence suffered by women and it can affect women of all ages.
 Older women are particularly vulnerable.
 In addition, women who have given birth are more likely to have stress incontinence.

 What Causes Stress Incontinence?